td-org-uit-no/tdctl-api/README.md

 ### 3.2 Running tests in docker
 **To perfore tests when using docker, run the `pytest_docker.py` file from your shell and the script will execute the tests in the running container.**

-The script will pass all flsgs into the container, so it can be used in the same way as pytest i.e <br> `python3 pytest_docker.py -s` will be the same as running `pytest -s`
+The script will pass all flags into the container, so it can be used in the same way as pytest i.e <br> `python3 pytest_docker.py -s` will be the same as running `pytest -s`

   - **Requirements:**